CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 CV with Control Change (CC)

-Parameter Display Values Comment
+Parameter Display values Comment

 CC-Number "Cc#" 0-127 Defines which Control Change command is sent